x

 The system is expected to arrive in Florida as a weak rainmaker by this coming Wednesday.

 Additional rainfall amounts of 1-3 inches are expected over northern Honduras with storm total amounts locally as high as 40 inches, according to forecasters.
-The risk of catastrophic and life-threatening flooding will continue in that region, especially along the and near the Sierra La Esperanza.
+The risk of catastrophic and life-threatening flooding will continue in that region, especially along and near the Sierra La Esperanza.

 Credit: 10 Tampa Bay